Test in production without watermarks.

 Throughout this article, we looked at some popular, powerful OCR tools.
 Both AWS Textract and Azure OCR provide powerful, scalable OCR capabilities, particularly for enterprises already invested in their respective cloud ecosystems.
 AWS excels in structured document processing, while Azure’s multilingual support is a strong advantage.

 However, IronOCR stands out for developers who need flexible, on-premise solutions or prefer a perpetual license model.
 While purely cloud-based OCR tools such as the ones we looked at today or even others such as Google OCR tools can be popular for those looking for infrequent or basic OCR use, IronPDF strives to provide those who require more frequent OCR use with a powerful tool to handle just about any OCR-related task.
-Its high OCR accuracy, ease of integration into .NET projects, and advanced features like handwritten text recognition make it a strong contender for .NET developers looking for an all-round powerful OCR tool.
+Its high OCR accuracy, ease of integration into .NET projects, and advanced features make it a strong contender for .NET developers looking for an all-round powerful OCR tool.

 Ultimately, your choice between AWS, Azure, and IronOCR will depend on the scale of your project, budget, and specific OCR needs.